Spend too much on toiletries?

 If you’re not successful, you’ll get told straight away then you can try again in a few months’ time.

-If you are successful, you will then start to get a screening email asking if you’d like to take part in a trail.
+If you are successful, you will then start to get a screening email asking if you’d like to take part in a trial.

-There are around 50 – 200 samples sent with each study and they are sent on a first comes first served basis.
+There are around 50 – 200 samples sent with each study and they are sent on a first-come, first-served basis.